Your Child's Travel Bag Contents for Swimming Lessons

 Goggles are NOT REQUIRED as long as your child swims with their eyes open UNDERWATER.
 This is non-negotiable.
 If they close their eyes underwater they must put on goggles.

 You can find theses on Amazon.
-This is a 2-pack for only $12 and has several color combination options.
+This is a 2-pack for only around $12 and has several color combination options.
 These goggles work better than most other styles/designs for most of my students.
 See my goggles blog post for more details.
 This is Logan, 4-years-old.
 He screamed and fought me about going under water until I put these goggles on him.
 Now look at him.
 He LOVES diving for toys.
 I call these my “Magic Goggles”!
 They work for 99% of my students.

 Here is the warranty info for the Amazon EverSport Goggles if you order them an want to/need to use the warranty within 1 year of purchase.